 The state variable v we specified for the NeuronGroup is represented as an ArrayVariable, all the other variables were added automatically.
-By convention, internal names for variables that should not be directly accessed by the user start with an underscore, in the above example the only variable of this kind is 'spikespace', the internal datastructure used to store the spikes that occured in the current time step.
 There's another array i, the neuronal indices (simply an array of integers from 0 to 9), that is used for string expressions involving neuronal indices.
 The constant N represents the total number of neurons.
 At the first sight it might be surprising that t, the current time of the clock and dt, its timestep, are ArrayVariable objects as well.
 This is because those values can change during a run (for t) or between runs (for dt), and storing them as arrays with a single value (note the scalar=True) is the easiest way to share this value - all code accessing it only needs a reference to the array and can access its only element.